Bucca, Queensland: Education

 There are no schools in Bucca.
-The nearest government primary schools are in Bullyard, South Kolan, Gooburrum, Avondale and Yandaran.
-The nearest government secondary schools are in Gin Gin and Bundaberg North.
+The nearest government primary schools are Bullyard State School in neighbouring Bullyard to the south-west, Kolan South State School in neighbouring South Kolan to the south-east, Gooburrum State School in Gooburrum to the east, Avondale State School in neighbouring in Avondale to the north and Yandaran State School in neighbouring Yandaran to the north.
+The nearest government secondary schools are Gin Gin State High School in Gin Gin to the south-west and Bundaberg North State High School in Bundaberg North to the east.

 Amenities

 The Bucca Community Hall is at 28 Longs Road.
 It is listed on the Bundaberg Region's heritage register.